 The size of the water reservoir goes up as the price gets higher, going from 40 ounces to 80 ounces.

-This price range also includes touch display model.
+This price range also includes the touch display model.

 A. Keurigs aren’t just for coffee.
 They can also make tea, cider, and hot cocoa.
 The wide array of flavored coffee is also a good option for people who just don’t like plain black coffee.
-The K-Cups come in hundreds of flavors.
-People have found other uses for the Keurig machine as well.
+K-Cups come in hundreds of flavors, many that you’d find in speciality coffee shops.
+People have found other uses for their Keurig machine as well.
 Some even use it just to brew hot water for pasta and oatmeal.
 Plus, machines with cold settings can make tasty cold coffee recipes with creamer, sugar, and ice.

 A. Not at all.
 The main problem is scaling from hard water.
 To fix it, you can either run diluted vinegar or a cleaning agent like Dezcal through the Keurig system.
 Many models even have a descaling light that tells you when to descale the machine.